steve-ad-s/crypto-dictionary/candlesticks/PiercingPattern.md

 ![[piercing_pattern.png]]

 The Piercing Pattern is a two-candle bullish reversal pattern that occurs at the bottom of a downtrend.
-It signals that the selling pressure may be ending and a potential reversal to the upside is imminent.
+It is the bullish counterpart to the [[Dark Cloud Cover]] pattern.

+## Relevance & Type

+- **Relevance:** Major
+- **Type:** Double-Candle Bullish Reversal

 ## Logical Behavior